plasma-umass/slipcover/README.md

 On [PyPy 3.9](https://pypy.org), the speedup is so high for some of the benchmarks that we plot it in logarithmic scale (see the second image on the right).

+In a proof-of-concept integration with a property-based testing package, Slipcover sped up coverage-based testing 22x.

 ### Accuracy
 We verified Slipcover's accuracy against [Coverage.py](https://github.com/nedbat/coveragepy) and against a [simple script](tools/oracle.py) of our own that collects coverage using Python tracing.